Fall Financial Aid Update

 In order to receive your financial aid, you must:

 Expecting a refund?
-If your financial aid is more than the total of your charges, a refund will be generated by the Bursar's Office on Tuesday, August 11th.
-If you have direct deposit, you can expect to see your refund in your bank account on August 12th.
+If your financial aid is more than the total of your charges, a refund will be generated by the Bursar's Office on Tuesday, August 8th.
+If you have direct deposit, you can expect to see that refund in your bank account on August 9th.

 At the end of the 100% add/drop period each semester, we must verify your enrollment.
-The last day you can either add a class without being assessed a late fee or drop a class to receive 100% of the tuition refunded for fall semester is Monday, August 31st.
-On that date, we will verify your enrollment and make any necessary changes to your Cost of Attendance.
+The last day you can either add a class without being assessed a late fee or drop a class to receive 100% of the tuition refunded for fall semester is Monday, August 28th.
+On that date, we will verify your enrollment and make any necessary changes to your cost of attendance.

 If you are enrolled in fewer credits for the fall semester than indicated above for your program, your financial aid refund may be too large and we may need to return a portion of your loan funds back to the U.S. Department of Education (which will create a balance due to DU).
 If you are enrolled in more credits, you will receive a smaller refund to use for living expenses (if you planned to borrow for those).

-Be sure you're only borrowing what you absolutely need for the 2015-16 academic year!
-Before classes begin, we encourage you to utilize the Estimated Billing Worksheet to help you determine what you will owe DU each semester.
+Be sure you're only borrowing what you absolutely need for the 2017-18 academic year!
+Before classes begin, we encourage you to utilize the Estimated Billing Worksheet to help you determine what you will owe DU each semester (this worksheet works best when opened in Internet Explorer).
 Then, use the Federal Student Aid Repayment Estimator to estimate your future monthly federal student loan payments under each repayment plan.
 By monitoring your borrowing while you're still in law school, you can be sure there won't be any surprises at graduation.